 - Hooks, baskets, clear containers and other storage solutions (optional).

-- Involve your child: Have your child put the smaller toys into containers of his/her choosing.
-Work together putting the containers on the shelves or into the toy box so your child learns basic organizing skills.
+Involve your child: Have your child put the smaller toys into containers of his/her choosing.
+Work together placing the containers on the shelves or into the toy box, so your child learns basic organizing skills.